easy sourdough starter from scratch

 Ingredients

-• 50g whole wheat or rye flour
+• 50g whole wheat or whole rye flour

 • Unbleached all-purpose flour